China in the Vietnam War: Confronting U.S. escalation

-The catalyst for the Vietnam War would be the controversial Gulf of Tonkin incident in August 1964.
-“To confront the increasing U.S. pressure in Indochina, Beijing stepped up its coordination with the Vietnamese and Laotian parties.”
+The catalyst for the Vietnam War was the controversial Gulf of Tonkin incident in August 1964.
+"To confront the increasing U.S. pressure in Indochina, Beijing stepped up its coordination with the Vietnamese and Laotian parties."
+People's Liberation Army units in areas bordering Vietnam increased their numbers and China began providing military assistance to North Vietnam.

+In response to U.S. bombing of North Vietnam, China launched the Resist America, Aid Vietnam campaign.
+The campaign themes denounced U.S. imperialism and promoted Vietnamese resistance.
+Local communist party cadre organized mass meetings and street demonstrations, and millions of people across the country marched in support of the campaign between February 9 and February 11, 1965.
+The communist party expanded the campaign into cultural media such as film and photography exhibitions, singing contests, and street performances.

+In April 1965, the U.S. Operation Rolling Thunder prompted the communist party to accelerate war preparations in major cities, particularly air defense and citizen militia drills.
+The party began emphasizing that, in addition to preparing for the risk of U.S. bombing of China, the Chinese people should be prepared to handle the worst-case scenario of having to fight on Chinese soil.

-To counter these U.S. overwhelming airstrikes, Ho requested Chinese Anti-Aircraft Artillery (AAA) units in a meeting with Mao in May 1965.
-In response, People’s Liberation Army (PLA) forces began flowing into North Vietnam in July 1965 to help defend Hanoi and its major transportation systems.
+To counter U.S. overwhelming airstrikes, Ho requested Chinese Anti-Aircraft Artillery (AAA) units in a meeting with Mao in May 1965.
+In response, People's Liberation Army (PLA) forces began flowing into North Vietnam in July 1965 to help defend Hanoi and its major transportation systems.
 The total number of Chinese troops in North Vietnam between June 1965 and March 1968 amounted to over 320,000.
-“The peak year was 1967 when 170,000 Chinese soldiers were present.”
+"The peak year was 1967 when 170,000 Chinese soldiers were present."
 In the same year the PLA and People's Army of Vietnam (PAVN) & Viet Cong (VC) made an agreement under which the PLA provided the PAVN/VC with 5,670 sets of uniforms, 5,670 pairs of shoes, 567 tons of rice, 20.7 tons of salt, 55.2 tons of meat, 20.7 tons of fish, 20.7 tons of sesame and peanuts, 20.7 tons of beans, 20.7 tons of lard, 6.9 tons of soy sauce, 20,7 tons of white sugar, 8,000 toothbrushes, 11,100 tubes of toothpaste, 35,300 bars of soap, and 109,000 cases of cigarettes.
 In total, the agreement included 687 different items, covering such goods as table tennis balls, volleyballs, harmonicas, playing cards, pins, fountain pen ink, sewing needle, and vegetable seeds.

+China began sending its troops to North Vietnam in July 1965.
+These forces operated air defenses, built and repaired infrastructure like roads, railroads, and bridges, and built factories.

 Such allowed Hanoi to use its own manpower for participating in battles in the South and maintaining the transport and communication lines between the North and the South and played a role in deterring further American expansion of the war into the North.